DaveEveritt/magic-square/readme.md

 ## 1. Is the number of integers correct for an n x n matrix?

-- split into an array
+- split into an array and map to `set`
 - convert strings to numbers
 - remove any non-numbers
 - convert floats to integers